Michal-Dudzik/Pieklo_Nurki/README.md

 Pieklo nurki do pieklo podow!

 # Overview
-Piekło Nurki Mobile App is a mobile application developed using Flutter for the glory of the super earth.
+Piekło Nurki is a mobile application developed using Flutter for the glory of the super earth.

 # Features
 ### Summon stratagems wherever you are!